HuiminLiCandicehehe/vec_ntt/README.md

 @inproceedings{li2022scalable,
+  title={A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber},

+## Note
+This study primarily centers on leveraging the computational capabilities of the Single Instruction Multiple Data (SIMD) processor for cryptographic algorithms.
+As a result, this study focuses solely on the implementation of Vector Integer Arithmetic Instructions within the RISC-V Vector ISA, excluding Vector Fixed-Point Arithmetic Instructions and Vector Floating-Point Instructions.

-  title={A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber}, author={Li, Huimin and Mentens, Nele and Picek, Stjepan}, booktitle={Proceedings of the 59th ACM/IEEE Design Automation Conference}, pages={733--738},
+  author={Li, Huimin and Mentens, Nele and Picek, Stjepan}, booktitle={Proceedings of the 59th ACM/IEEE Design Automation Conference}, pages={733--738},